Train and Arm Employees with the Tools to Stave Off Privacy Theft

 - Practice safe, new online habits.

-Lock the front door.
+Lock the front door to prevent privacy theft.

 Granted, it is tiresome to repeatedly and frequently log in and out of computers.
 We estimate that each clinician makes 50 to 60 login and logout entries every day.
 That quickly creates security fatigue.
 Locking computer screens automatically is the very first step that organizations can take to ramp up their cybersecurity.
 While the internal IT system builds the cybersecurity fort, locking computer screens automatically pulls up the drawbridge.
+Privacy theft foiled by cyber security!

-Protect access with GateKeeper Enterprise.
+Protect against privacy theft with GateKeeper Enterprise.

 Innovative technology like GateKeeper Enterprise eliminates the 50 to 60 mouse clicks needed before work can begin.
 It’s a wireless key that stores login/logout credentials with military-grade AES256 encryption.
 The user carries the key.
 When the key is in range, the GateKeeper software authenticates the user and logs in.
 When the key moves out of range, the GateKeeper software automatically locks the computer.
 No private information is stored on the key and credentials are never transmitted over the air – so private information can never be sniffed.
 GateKeeper contains advanced authentication for heightened security and meets compliance requirements.
 It’s implemented immediately on all computers on the patient floor.
 That’s a lockdown you can count on.